 As you do this, you’re getting much more visibility for your profile — it’s just like when you add more Facebook friends — when you post, you have a bigger audience for your posts.

 When you extend your LinkedIn network, you’re not only getting more attention from those people, you’re building the context for your profile to make it more impressive.

 There’s one more feature that you want to pay attention to — endorsements.

 You can get your new LinkedIn contacts to endorse you for various skills, which will add proof of your abilities to your LinkedIn profile.

 Jazz Up the Content

-When you’ve mastered the basics of LinkedIn formatting and features, you’ll want to also put some work into the content that you’ve included on the page, especially in that resume portion.
+When you’ve mastered the other LinkedIn profile tips, like formatting and features, you’ll want to also put some work into the content that you’ve included on the page, especially in that resume portion.

 Some experts suggest using specific keywords in your LinkedIn profile, the same way that you would in a standard resume.For example, listing software skills and abilities shows recruiters more of what you can do in a clearer way.